 We are under contract with the two counties to accept all stray and unwanted pets from residents of the counties.
 In return, we are paid $3 per taxpayer per year.
-Madison County pays based on the population count from the current 2010 census, having just changed this year from previously using the 2000 census.

 We take our mission to save as many pets as possible very seriously.
 We are excited that we have a successful spay and neuter program.
 Often we are scheduling these surgeries three weeks out with the payoff being that we are helping to prevent hundreds of unwanted animals.